Don Ienner: Columbia Records & Sony Music

-In 1989, at the age of 36, Ienner was named president of Columbia Records, the youngest executive ever to head the record label.
+In 1989, at the age of 36, Ienner was hired by Sony Music Chairman Thomas D. Mottola as president of Columbia Records, the youngest executive ever to head the record label.
 At the time Columbia, which had been bought by Japanese Sony Corp. in November 1987, was losing market share.
 The label was also seen as falling behind the times.
+In 1990, the hard-rock band Warrant dedicated the title song of its album "Cherry Pie" to Ienner.

-Ienner led Columbia in the signing of alternative groups Alice in Chains and Toad the Wet Sprocket and brought on Jermaine Dupri’s So So Def Recordings and Chris Schwartz’s Ruffhouse Records, which carried The Fugees and Cypress Hill.
+Ienner led Columbia in the signing of alternative groups Alice in Chains and Toad the Wet Sprocket and brought on Jermaine Dupri's So So Def Recordings and Chris Schwartz's Ruffhouse Records, which carried The Fugees and Cypress Hill.

+In December 1990, Ienner announced a $10,000 contribution from Columbia to the Mount Zion-Robert Johnson Memorial Fund with an additional $7,000 given one month later.
+A portion of the money was used to erect a memorial to blues musician Robert Johnson in the Mount Zion church's cemetery in Morgan City, Mississippi.

+Between 1989 and 2001 Ienner “transformed Sony’s Columbia division from a washed-up pop monolith into a muscular hit-making machine,” according to the Los Angeles Times.
+Under his auspices the label re-established itself as a force in rock, rap, and R&B. Revenue went from $300 million in 1989 to $730 million in 2000.
+Bob Dylan called Ienner an “unstoppable force.”

 In 1994, Ienner was promoted to chairman of Columbia Records (while retaining his title as president), which he held until 2003.
 In seven of the 13 years that he served as president—the longest tenure of anyone to hold that title—Columbia was the No. 1 record label.